Angel: Parodied when Angel drags Lorne kicking and screaming to Pylea. Learns nothing, accomplishes nothing, goes back home. The end.

 At the end of the final season, G'Kar finds he is unable to go home to Narn and cannot stay on the station because of his devout followers and so resolves to fly off into space.
 He takes Lyta Alexander with him, who notes that he has to leave because everyone wants him, while she has to leave because no one wants her.
 Her powers have grown to the point that she's considered a threat by just about everyone.

-Combined this with a Doomed Hometown to form the series premise.
+The writers combined this with a Doomed Hometown to form the series premise.
 In addition, the fifth episode of the re-imagining's first season is called "You Can't Go Home Again", and involves Kara Thrace attempting to escape a barren planet to return to the Galactica, which (surprise, surprise) she does manage to do at the end, by using a crashed Cylon fighter to get off the planet.

 Oddly enough, throughout the first and second seasons of the new Battlestar Galactica, numerous characters did go back home.
 Most notable case was Kara Thrace who literally returned to her (mostly undamaged) flat in Delphi.

 Breaking Bad: Walter White is forced to go into hiding after his family leaves him and the police are after him for being a drug kingpin.

 In the revival series, The Doctor is unable to return to his home world of Gallifrey, as in the backstory he wound up destroying it to end the Last Great Time War.
 As of the 50th anniversary special "The Day of the Doctor", he actually saves his homeworld by sending it into a pocket universe instead — but he has no idea where it now is.
 In the Series 9 finale (two years later in real-world terms) he finally gets to Gallifrey — but the homecoming is tragic.